rbaluja/rbaluja.github.io/_pages/research.md

   that migration can be a valuable form of adaptation.
 Its value and responsiveness to different policy levers are open empirical questions.
-To provide answers, I specify and estimate a dynamic life-cycle model of migration within Mexico, with an estimated portion of the population aware of a non-stationary and spatially heterogeneous climate.
-Estimation makes use of a rich sample of life histories, covering the years 1950-2019, and follows a nested full-solution pseudo-maximum likelihood routine.
+To provide answers, I specify and estimate a dynamic life-cycle model of migration within Mexico.
+I combine the life-cycle model with a non-stationary and spatially heterogeneous model of the climate, and allow for both myopia and fully-informed and rational expectations of it's future progression.
+    Estimation
+  makes use of a rich sample of life histories, covering the years 1950-2019, and follows a nested full-solution pseudo-maximum likelihood routine.
 I combine the estimated model with full-count census data to simulate forward population movements through 2038 under a variety of counterfactual scenarios.
 Under business-as-usual, I find that migration reduces climate damages in Mexico by 29%, with large heterogeneity